Ivan's Blog

 Saturday, June 11, 2005

 Boxing--- The legendary career of Mike Tyson appeared to come to an end tonight, as he lost by sixth round TKO to journeyman fighter Kevin McBride and then announced his retirement from boxing.
 It was a memorable night and a sad finish to one of the most thrilling and controversial careers in the history of boxing.
-While it's true that athletes regularly come of retirement, especially in boxing, Tyson came across in every post-fight interview as confident and certain with his decision to retire as anyone I've ever seen.
+While it's true that athletes regularly come out of retirement, especially in boxing, Tyson came across in every post-fight interview as confident and certain with his decision to retire as anyone I've ever seen.

 The Fight, and the Post-Fight Interview